Danse avec les stars season 3

-The third season of the French version of Dancing with the Stars debuted on TF1 on October 6, 2012.
+The third season of the French version of Strictly Come Dancing debuted on TF1 on October 6, 2012.
 10 celebrities were paired with 10 professional ballroom dancers.
 Sandrine Quétier and Vincent Cerutti return as the hosts for this season.

 Participants

 The participants of the season were officially announced by TF1 on September 18, 2012, though they were leaked a few days earlier by various media outlets.